 - Undergraduate student theses, travel and educational experiences.

-- Graduate support funds to recruit and retain advanced students who will be the great Jewish studies teachers and scholars of tomorrow.
+- Graduate support to recruit advanced students who will be the Jewish studies teachers and scholars of tomorrow.

 - Library resources, including books, journals and computer hardware and software that will support the teaching and research missions of the Center.